 Don’t bring in guests without prior approval.

 Unless you specifically included these guests in your Airbnb booking, do not assume you can bring guests over.
+In fact, you should assume you should not.
 This includes daytime visitors and overnight guests.

 Other Airbnb hosts don’t feel comfortable having guests on the property even for a short visit.
 So I’d check with the hosts to ensure it’s okay.

-So, because the property belongs to the host and not to you, be a good guest and let them know you’d like to have people over.
+So, because the property belongs to the host and not to you, be a good guest, follow good etiquette and let them know you’d like to have people over.

 Message your host when you’ve checked out.